 77. Having a general idea of who your person is, is not enough.
 You need to narrow in on one specific person who has a face, name, and voice.

 78. When you get super specific on who your one ideal customer is, you can write every tweet, Instagram post, sales page, blog, and newsletter directly to her.

-79. Go out and talk to your actual ideal person.
-Learn her struggles and how you can help her.
+79. Go out and talk to your actual clients.
+Learn their struggles and dreams.

-80. Your ideal person is who you want to work with.
-Someone who makes gets you excited to do your job everyday.
+80. Your ideal clients are who you want to work with.
+The people who get you excited to wake up and do your job everyday.

-82. Narrowing in on one ideal client does not mean you will only have one client to work with.
-Narrowing in will start that natural attract and repel process, and you will have more ideal clients lining up to work with you.
+82. Narrowing in on your ideal clients will start that natural attract and repel process, and you will have more like-minded souls lining up to work with you.

 83. When people first find your brand they’re selfish.
 They want valuable, action-packed content.
 However, once they become a member of your community they're going to want more from you.
 You need to share more of your story, struggles, and triumphs with them.